arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 Columnar storage, on the other hand, writes samples for an individual channel sequentially.
 This is ideal for Delta's use case, as the timestamps of regular samples can be compacted, and a caller often requests data for a small number of channels at once.
-The following represents the layout of a columnar segment on disk:
+The following is a layout of a columnar segment on disk:

 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |
 |---|---|---|---|---|---|---|---|---|

 This representation omits the following metadata:

-1. Defining the timestamp of the segment,
+1. Start timestamp of the segment
-2. The key of the channel, and
+2. Key of the channel
-3. The spacing between samples.
+3. Separation between samples (data rate)

 An option is to include this metadata along with the segment: